DgPrometeo/DgPrometeo/README.md

 * 🎲 Video games, board games.
 * 🎬 Music, cinema and art.

-... and always learning something new 🤓 🤓.
+... and always learning something new. 🤓